Juan de Fuca Marine Trail Day 3: Chin Beach to Sombrio Beach

 Once we reached kilometre 24, it was only a few more metres before we reached flat ground.
 From here we made good time alongside an old logging road until the left turn back onto the Juan de Fuca trail.
 Keep your eye out for this signpost as you will reach 25 km very shortly after the turn.

 We ate lunch at kilometre 25 and were hiking again by 12:10pm.
-We knew the next section was flat and were a little worried about time as we had 3 hours to make it to our pick up location and the most technical part of the trail left.
+With only 3 hours left to make it to our pick up location and the most technical part of the trail left, we wanted to get moving.
 We walked quickly for the next kilometre and reached the 26 km marker at 12:20.
 After around a kilometre and a half of reprieve, we had reached the most technical kilometre of the trail.

 After kilometre 26, the trail immediately turns to follow a narrow ridge down to the ocean.
 Take your time on the steep sections as the mud can make them slippery.
 Once you lose all your elevation, you will reach the cliff lookout depicted below in which you can see the beautiful ocean water and the mountains of Washington in the distance.
 We gathered our bearings at got ready for the next section.